rushdsouza/datasciencecoursera/CodeBook.md

 * 'features_info.txt': Shows information about the variables used on the feature vector.
 * 'features.txt': List of all features.
 * 'activity_labels.txt': Links the class labels with their activity name.
-* 'train/X_train.txt': Training set.
+* 'train/X_train.txt': Training set with 561 measurements.
-* 'train/y_train.txt': Training labels.
+* 'train/y_train.txt': Each row identifies the activity for each window sample for training data.
+Its range is from 1 to 6.
-* 'test/X_test.txt': Test set.
+* 'test/X_test.txt': Test set  with 561 measurements.
-* 'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
-Their descriptions are equivalent.
+* 'test/y_test.txt': Each row identifies the activity for each window sample for test data.
+Its range is from 1 to 6.
 * 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample for training data.
 Its range is from 1 to 30.
 * 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample for test data.
 Its range is from 1 to 30.